ghosind/Jekyll-Paper-Github/README.md

 1. Fork your own copy of [Jekyll Paper for Github][jekyll-paper-github] repository to your Github account.
 2. Open setting page of your repository.
-3. Change repository name to your_github_username.github.io.
+3. Change repository name to `your_github_username.github.io`.
-4. Enter your_github_name.github.io.
+4. Enter `your_github_name.github.io` in your browser.

 ## Add New Posts

 You can add new posts at any time after you had your own blog.
-Create a new post need to add a new file in "_posts" directory, and the file name must follow the convention `YYYY-MM-DD-name-of-post.md`.
+Create a new post need to add a new file in `_posts` directory, and the file name must follow the convention `YYYY-MM-DD-name-of-post.md`.

 ## Custom Navigation Menu